 In the majority of events, particularly track and field the entrants will be split into the 5 year age groups of V35, V40, V45, V50 etc. But each event can work differently, so be sure to read the entry information and rules.

-Many see the highlight of the year as the British Masters Road Relay championships which takes place in Birmingham each May, with the 2016 race on Saturday 14th May at Sutton Park.
+Many see the highlight of the year as the British Masters Road Relay championships which takes place in Birmingham each May.

 Teams compete in 10 year age groups as follows: